Letter of Undertaking: Meaning, Process and Format Under GST

 FORM GST RFD-11

-I/We (name of exporter) having GSTIN (number) hereby undertake to export goods/services without payment of integrated tax in accordance with provisions of the GST law.
+I/We [Name of Exporter] having GSTIN [Number] hereby undertake to export goods or services without payment of integrated tax in accordance with the provisions of GST law and agree to abide by all conditions prescribed therein.

 Signature of Authorised Signatory